Asian Breast Augmentation (Implants using Armpit Incisions)

 Why haven’t you heard much about the Armpit Incision approach to Breast Implants?

-The transaxillary incison approach to breast augmentation is not as well known as the infra-mammary incision approach.
+The transaxillary incision approach to breast augmentation is not as well known as the infra-mammary incision approach.
 It is certainly also not nearly as widely used, and only a very small percentage of implants are inserted through an armpit incision.

 However, the trans-axillary incision insertion of implants can get great results in terms of scar minimisation for breast augmentation patients of Asian, African, Pacific Island, Maori, Phillipines, Malaysian, Thailand and Indian heritage as well as other higher-pigmentation skin types.